HappyPotatoHead/Signature-Verification-Model/README.md

 git remote -v # confirm the changes
 ```

-<p align="right"><a href="#readme-top">back to top</a></p>
+<p align="right"><a href="#readme-top">Back To Top</a></p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-> Using the notebook is rather straightforward, so I will mainly cover the parts that you can *play around with*.
+> Using the notebook is rather straightforward - I have arranged and ordered the cells in a logical order, so I will mainly cover the parts that you can *play around with* and what you should look out for.
+>

-Check out [The Garden](https://happypotatohead.github.io/project-garden/AI--and--Deep-Learning/Offline-Signature-Verification-System) to learn more!
+>Check out [The Garden](https://happypotatohead.github.io/project-garden/AI--and--Deep-Learning/Offline-Signature-Verification-System) to learn more!

+I have provided a [sample model](https://drive.google.com/drive/folders/19Xu-Hgjdd62Sjq2RQoIWAeZ0aMTHTERz?usp=drive_link).
+If you would like to skip training, you can run the configuration dictionaries and the classes and start executing from **Model Evaluation** onwards.
+Have fun!

+To access the signature images: [Click me!](https://drive.google.com/drive/folders/1YbAjjXCEQwvv7jknDRO2xIKsmtC-Quyj?usp=drive_link)

+### Configurable Code

 Modify the **Configurations** section to control the training of the model.